Ethylene Oxide Sterilization for Medical Devices

 In March 2019, the FDA was notified by health care providers, patients, and Smiths Medical that the closure of the Sterigenics Willowbrook sterilization facility caused a potential device shortage for Bivona tracheostomy tubes.
 The FDA recognizes how important these essential tracheostomy tubes are to families and health care facilities and is taking steps to assure that sterilized, safe, and effective tubes are available.

 The FDA is working with Smiths Medical to secure availability of sterilized Bivona tracheostomy tubes for hospitals, health care providers and patients by helping Smiths Medical transition to another Sterigenics sterilization facility and expedite release of sterilized tubes that still meet the FDA's standards for safety and effectiveness.

-Smiths Medical anticipates being able to resume shipping sterilized Bivona tracheostomy tubes to customers beginning the week of April 22, 2019.
+Smiths Medical began shipping sterilized Bivona tracheostomy tubes to customers beginning the week of April 22, 2019.
 Parents, caregivers and health care providers can continue to clean and sterilize these tubes according to the instructions for use that are included with every tube.

 March 26, 2019 - Sterigenics and Viant

 The FDA's Center for Devices and Radiological Health (CDRH) is aware that on February 15, 2019, the Illinois Environmental Protection Agency (EPA) issued a Seal Order to stop the Sterigenics facility in Willowbrook, Illinois, from sterilizing medical products and other products with ethylene oxide.
 Learn more about the Environmental Protection Agency's assessment of Sterigenics Willowbrook Facility on U.S. EPA.gov.